iToto/protected-server-wan/README.md

 ./protect-wan --auto --country CH
 ```

-This will select the best (lowest priority, online) Mullvad exit node in Switzerland.
+This will test latency for the top 5 Mullvad exit nodes in Switzerland and select the fastest.

 #### Set Specific Exit Node